lwoluke/Text-Clustering/README.md

 - A clustering with the optimal number of groups, based on silhouette score

 The first three of these have a fixed number of clusters, so I decided to use k-means, agglomerative clustering, and LDA to compare which is best by adjusting parameters to maximize the ARI when compared to the ground truth.
-- Note: There are a few courses with "0" labels for department and course prefix, and thus 34 & 58 ground truth labels in these settings.
-These course do NOT actually group together, and ARI will mark them "wrong" no matter how my model treats them.

 For the fourth case, I used the best parameter settings from above and tried out several different numbers of groups, ranging from 2 up to over 80 groups.
 I also tried DBSCAN with a few different parameter settings in order to see how many groups it suggested as well.
 My optimal grouping is the one with the highest silhouette score.